techcodedu/Prroject_1_Requirments/Overview_#1.md

    - 3.1.
 Setting up Flask Application Structure
    - 3.2.
 Establishing Database Connections
    - 3.3.
 Implementing Routes and Views for Product Display
    - 3.4.
-Designing the Product Layout with Bootstrap (Four Columns Per Row) and 1 row in mobile layout
+Designing the Product Layout with Bootstrap (Four Columns Per Row in desktop view) and stack columns in mobile layout

 4. **Interactive Product Selection and Order Building**
    - 4.1.
 Designing the Product Catalog Interface